wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/462-record-by-heath-of-a-meeting-with-whitlam-on-24-april.md

 3 Having been shown a copy of Heath’s record, Charteris pointed out that in her discussion with Whitlam (see Documents 456–58), the Queen had agreed to the deletion of ‘Defender of the Faith’ from her Style and Title in Australia but had insisted on retaining, Whitlam agreeing, ‘By the Grace of God’ (UKNA: FCO 24/1614, Charteris to Bridges, 9 May 1973).

-4 On this compare Twomey, _The chameleon crown_, p.
+4 On this compare Twomey, _The chameleon crown_ , p.
 15.

+[UKNA: PREM 15/1299]